Cecil Kirby: Commisso enforcer

 On 3 May 1977, Kirby bombed a Chinese restaurant in Toronto, the Wah Kew Chop Suey House.
 The explosion killed a cook, Chong Yin Quan, and wounded three others.
-Kirby had been hired via the Commisso brothers by the Kung Lok Triad, who were unhappy that the owners of the Wah Kew Chop Suey House were running an illegal gambling house in the back of the restaurant without paying them extortion money.
+Kirby had been hired via the Commisso brothers by the Kung Lok Triad, who were unhappy that the owners of the Wah Kew Chop Suey House were running an illegal gambling house in the back of the restaurant without paying protection money.
 In Mafia Enforcer, Kirby coldly wrote about Chong's death: "The murder could have been avoided if the Commissos had done their homework better before handing out the bombing contract."
 In 1978, Kirby bombed the home of Ben Freedman, a Toronto construction contractor who had fallen into debt with his subcontractors, who in their turn had hired Commisso for help.

 On 1 August 1978, Kirby blew up the car belonging to a Hamilton businessman named John Ryan, as part of a Commisso extortion bid.
 Later in August 1978, Kirby went to Montreal to assassinate Irving Kott, the stockbroker to Vic Cotroni, the boss of the Cotroni family, at the time the most powerful organized crime group in Canada.
 Kirby was told Cotroni had been hired by others to have Kott killed, but Kirby believed that Kott had cheated Cotroni, who did not want to admit that he had been fooled.
 Kirby shot Kott, who managed to survive.
 A second attempt to assassinate Kott by blowing up his car was no more successful and instead wounded two bystanders.
-In 1979, Kirby was hired by the Israeli-Canadian businessman Harold Arviv to blow up his $1 million disco called Arviv's in Toronto.
-The disco was unprofitable and Arviv decided to blow it up so he could collect the insurance money.
+In 1979, Kirby was hired by mobbed up Israeli-Canadian night club owner Harold Arviv to blow up his $1 million disco called Arviv's in Toronto.
+The disco was unprofitable and Arviv decided to blow it up as an insurance scam.
 Kirby used 30 sticks of dynamite to destroy the disco at about 5 am on 9 January 1980.
-Kirby supplied the gun used to kill Toronto police constable Michael Sweet at the Bourbon Street Tavern on 14 March 1980.
+Kirby also supplied the gun used to kill Toronto Police constable Michael Sweet at the Bourbon Street Tavern on 14 March 1980.